Can Lyme Disease Be Fatal? Case Reports of Fatal Tick-Borne Infections

-Fatal tick-borne disease cases are uncommon but important reminders of the dangers of missed or delayed diagnosis.
+Fatal tick-borne infections are uncommon but important reminders of the risks associated with missed or delayed diagnosis.
 Lyme disease and related infections such as Babesia and emerging viruses can lead to severe complications when early symptoms are overlooked.

 Fatal Lyme Carditis Cases